 There are several distinctive landscape structures built as part of the extended efforts to control standing and storm water in the Grove.
 One is a low stone wall along Grove Road that marks the drainage from the Circle.
-Another is at the intersection of Grove and McCauley.
+Another is at the intersection of Chestnut Road and McCauley Street.

-→ Maintain the structural and historic integrity of the existing structures
+(a) Maintain the structural and historic integrity of the existing structures.